+Get the Best eBay selling tips, We need to know the eBay selling tips.
 Most people who have been selling online for some time know that keyword selection is important however… 9 out of 10 eBay sellers have not optimised their keyword selection and are missing out on tons of free traffic and leaving money on the table from missed sales.
-The third most important eBay selling tip is “correct keyword selection”.
+The third most important best eBay selling tips is “correct keyword selection”.

 If you don’t choose the correct keyword phrase, it dramatically effects where your listing appears in not just the eBay search results but also in other search engines like Google, as eBay listings are also indexed on Google.

 For SEO (search engine optimisation), keyword selection is by far the absolute most important task to do first as the chosen keywords are used throughout the listing.
 Choose the wrong phrase or a phrase with low traffic and you are missing out on valuable sales.

 Once the correct keyword phrase is selected, it needs to be used for not just the eBay title but for the half a dozen other locations which are required to optimise a listing for the eBay and Google search engines.

 The biggest mistake I see eBay sellers making is they “guess” keywords.

 Recently I helped a seller called Sue to optimise one of her listings so it would rank higher in the eBay search results.
 The 1st question I asked her was “what is the keyword phrase that you would like this listing to appear in the top of the search results”?
 After a long pause, Sue announced she had not considered this question so we went to the Google Keyword tool and found the most popular phrase for her listing.
 Next we typed the phrase into eBay and found her listing half way down the second page of the search results.

 30 minutes later we had moved Sue’s listing to the top of the search results just by choosing the correct keywords and placing them in the relevant places.